NATIONAL INDIGENOUS CULINARY INSTITUTE

-Designed by Neil Perry, Guillaume Brahimi, Michael McMahon, Jill Dupleix, Terry Durack and Barry McDonald, NICI’s program combines unique on‐the‐job training with a contemporary industry designed qualification.
+Originally designed by Neil Perry, Guillaume Brahimi, Michael McMahon, Jill Dupleix, Terry Durack and Barry McDonald, NICI’s program combines unique on‐the‐job training with a contemporary industry designed qualification.
 Our trainee chef program aims to produce a group of chefs trained in Australia’s top restaurants who will be role models and leaders for up and coming Indigenous trainees.

-As of December 2018, NICI have engaged with over 130 Indigenous people within the pre apprenticeship training, over 70 commenced employment within our partner restaurants, currently supports 13 Indigenous trainees.
+As of December 2018, NICI has engaged with over 130 Indigenous people within the pre apprenticeship training, over 70 commenced employment within our partner restaurants, currently supports 13 Indigenous trainees.
 NICI have produced 13 highly qualified Indigenous chefs in Sydney and Melbourne since 2012.